Go easy on the eyes

-The other day as I was working on the newly-redesigned Faith In The Future Foundation website, FVM Sr. Art Director Mark Parker idled for a moment as he strolled past my desk and made the following comment:
+The other day as I was working on the newly-redesigned Faith In The Future Foundation website, a fellow FVM art director idled for a moment as he strolled past my desk and made the following comment:

 “I can’t believe you like to code like that.”

 Code like what?
 I thought I was doing it correctly.
 Not so.
 He was of course referring to TextWrangler’s default color settings, which, though not deal-breaking, do leave something to be desired.
 I tried to justify my nonchalant (read: negligent) attitude towards optimizing my workspace, but he remained unimpressed and, if I was being honest with myself, my position was defensible only by laziness.